 Black Birds In The Sky is the heartrending story of the race riot in 1921, that saw hundreds of Black Americans injured or killed and their thriving Black community in the Greenwood District almost completely destroyed, razed by fire and looted.

-Colbert also describes what it was like to be Black in America during the post-Civil War period including the Fifteenth Amendment which allowed Black men to vote and saw the election of Blacks to political office, the failure of Reconstruction, the rise of the Klu Klux Klan, the connection of American policing to slave patrols in the pre-Civil War period, and the rise of vigilantism and lynching towards Black men who almost always assumed to be guilty of assault, rape or murder.
+Colbert also describes what it was like to be Black in America during the post-Civil War period.
+The author discusses the Fifteenth Amendment which allowed Black men to vote and saw the election of Blacks to political office, the failure of Reconstruction, and the rise of the Klu Klux Klan.
+The corruption of law enforcement towards the Black community is detailed.
+This includes the connection of American policing to slave patrols in the pre-Civil War period, and the rise of vigilantism and lynching towards Black men who were almost always assumed to be guilty of assault, rape or murder.

 The attitudes of white people towards Black Americans, even those who fought valiantly for America in World War I, was one of superiority and fear of social change.
 White Americans believed that Black veterans would demand equality and would use their weapons to obtain it.
 As a result, white Americans used political and justice systems to re-instate a new kind of slavery, one that denied Blacks their rights even when the Supreme Court ruled in their favour.